DeliceLydia/Shooter_game/README.md

 # Shooter_game

-This project was about creating a shooter game using the Phaser library.
+This is a sky a shooter game that was designed by using the Phaser library.

 ### Register
 ![screenshot](./game.png)